 The Age of Enlightenment proposed that reason and science would bring an "enlightened" world.
 Unfortunately, the Age of Enlightenment ignored love, emotion, spirituality and concern for one's fellow man.
 It forgot that man is wounded by original and personal sin, and his reason is colored by desire and selfishness.
 In fact, the Age of Enlightenment brought the French Revolution and the Reign of Terror (1789), Naziism, Communism, and the twentieth century, with its two World Wars, the bloodiest century in history.

-John Wesley (1703-1791) and his brother Charles (1707-1788) provided light for Christianity during this Enlightenment era.
+John Wesley (1703-1791) and his brother Charles (1707-1788) provided light for Christianity during the Enlightenment.
 John Wesley, noted for his moving sermons, and his brother Charles, a poetic genius and hymn writer, began the Methodist movement in England, and set forth an evangelical revival throughout the British Isles, North America, and the world.

 The two brothers were raised in the Anglican Church.
 While at Oxford they formed a group, joined by George Whitefield and others, called the Holy Club in November 1729 and read the Greek New Testament.
 Because of their strict method of living, they were soon called the Methodists.

-In 1735 the brothers sailed to Savannah, Georgia for a missionary trip to native Americans.
+Accompanying James Oglethorpe to Savannah, Georgia in 1735 for a missionary trip, the brothers traveled aboard ship with the Moravians, and were moved by their piety and inner peace.
 The mission proved futile and they returned home to England.
 However, John Wesley experienced a heartwarming conversion experience at Aldersgate Street in London in 1738.
 He preached in the English countryside to the poor, and sparked a religious revival throughout England.
 He assured the people that all could be saved by experiencing God and opening their hearts to his grace.

-George Whitefield made seven trips to America beginning in 1738 and was one of the most powerful evangelists ever; he could be heard by up to 30,000 at one time.
+George Whitefield made seven trips to America beginning in 1738 and was one of the most powerful evangelists ever.
 He, along with others, kindled a spiritual revival throughout the thirteen colonies known as the Great Awakening.
-Conversions by Evangelical Protestants and other Christian faiths provided the moral fabric for the new American nation after the Revolutionary War.
+The Great Awakening was the first national experience in America and did much to unite the American colonies.

-Methodism was the key Christian revival during the Enlightenment and fulfilled the human need for spiritual experience through Jesus Christ.
+Revival during the Enlightenment Era fulfilled the human need for spiritual experience through Jesus Christ.

 4, 5, 7, 28, 36-38, 41